Time: 15 minutes for all minor roles introduction and 30-60 seconds between speeches

 The Toastmaster is a meeting’s director and host.

 Begin preparing for your role several days in advance.
 You’ll need to know who will fill the other meeting roles and if a theme is planned for the meeting.
-You’ll also need an up-to-date meeting agenda.
-Get this information from your VPE.
+Get this information from your Club Secretary.

 Of course, you want to avoid awkward interruptions or gaps in meeting flow so your last preparation step before the meeting is to plan remarks you can use to make smooth transitions from one portion of the program to another.
 You may not need them, but you should be prepared for the possibility of awkward periods of silence.